fbpx

 Preparing for Psychedelic-Assisted Therapy

-Tip: Have an open heart and mind for the treatment for best results.
-Believe it or not, shrooms can actually provide more pain relief than your old pal Advil!
+Do not take medication that would react with the psychedelic substance before seeing a doctor.
+Tip: be open for treatment for maximum outcome.
+Believe it or not, shrooms can provide more pain relief than your old pal Advil!

 The Psychedelic Experience and Pain Relief